-- The subpoena must bear the issuer's signature (FRCP 45(a) (3)). - If ESI is sought, the subpoena may specify the form(s) in which the ESI is to be produced (FRCP 45(a)(1)(C)).
-The specified form, however, must be reasonable. - If the subpoena requires a corporation (or other organization) to designate a representative to testify about certain matters, the subpoena must advise the non-party organization of its duty to make this designation (FRCP 30(b)(6)).
+- The subpoena, which may be issued by the clerk or an attorney authorized to practice in the issuing court (see Who May Issue the Subpoena?), must bear the issuer's signature (FRCP 45(a)(3)). - If ESI is sought, the subpoena may specify the form(s) in which the ESI is to be produced (FRCP 45(a)(1)(C)). - If the subpoena requires a corporation (or other organization) to designate a representative to testify about certain matters, the subpoena must advise the non-party organization of its duty to make this designation (FRCP 30(b)(6)).